stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “Georgie wouldn't have survived until the next new moon.
 He'd have been lucky to live out the night.” said Havelock.
 He sounded exhausted.
 “And what if he did live?
 You heard Edmund.
 Even if he'd survived to the next new moon, the banishing rite itself would have killed him.
 And if we'd let the Makara take him?
 It wouldn’t have stopped.
 After Georgie it would have moved on to Amelia.”

 “We had Peter's entire library,” she said hotly.
-“We might have been...”
+“We might have been…”

 “Might?” snapped Havelock.
 “What use is might?
 Georgie was on the edge, clinging on with his fingertips.
 And what in God's name makes you think that Amelia would have fared better?
 A grieving mother who has lost her child on top of everything else?
 Do you think she would have had the strength to resist the thing?
 And then what?
 The beast leaps to India!
 To Victor!
 What chance would we have of getting to him in time do you think?”